 Stable Ground

-Stable Ground addresses the complicated relationship among chronic housing insecurity, its psychologically traumatic impact, and municipal housing policy through a participatory community-based art and cultural program structured to inform the work of the City of Boston's Office of Housing Stability.
-This project centers on a residency program that embeds artists, legal designers, and trauma experts into community settings that contribute to local visual/performing arts exhibits and art-making events.
-These events have included facilitated conversations among artists, residents, activists, organizers, experts, and municipal leaders, all structured to inform existing OHS services and those in development.
-The cross-sector team formed by the Stable Ground initiative was funded by The Kresge Foundation’s Arts & Culture program, and it represents a collaboration between four service-aligned organizations: NuLawLab, the Office of Housing Stability, Violence Transformed, and the Domestic Violence Institute.
+Stable Ground addressed the complicated relationship among chronic housing insecurity, its psychologically traumatic impact, and municipal housing policy through a participatory community-based art and cultural program structured to inform the work of the City of Boston's Office of Housing Stability.
+This project centered on a residency program that embedded artists, legal designers, and trauma experts into community settings that contributed to local visual and performing arts exhibits and art-making events.
+These events included facilitated conversations among artists, residents, activists, organizers, experts, and municipal leaders, all structured to inform existing OHS services and those in development.
+The cross-sector team formed by the Stable Ground initiative was funded by The Kresge Foundation’s Arts & Culture program, and it represented a collaboration between four service-aligned organizations: NuLawLab, the Office of Housing Stability, Violence Transformed, and the Domestic Violence Institute.

 More info